 Welcome to Linguistic Analysis

-A research journal dedicated to the publication of high quality articles in formal phonology, morphology, syntax and semantics.
-In continuous publication since 1976.
+A peer-reviewed research journal publishing articles in formal phonology, morphology, syntax and semantics.
+The journal has been in continuous publication since 1976.

 Issues in Preparation

 Volume 43, 1-2: Barcelona Workshop on Syntax, Semantics, and Phonology

 This issue, edited by Lorena Castillo and Anna Paradis, brings together a selection of the papers presented at the 15th Workshop on Syntax, Semantics, and Phonology (WoSSP), held at the Universitat Autònoma de Barcelona, on June 28-29, 2018.
 The conference provided an opportunity for graduate students who wished to present their work in progress and to exchange ideas within different formal approaches to linguistic phenomena.
 The workshop promoted the establishment of bonds among this generation of young linguists, allowing them to receive valuable feedback from well-known linguists whose work has had a significant impact on different areas of generative grammar.

 The collected contributions explore a wide-range of topics in semantics, syntax, and morphology.
 The authors touch on core issues related to Case, agreement, binding, clitics, and the left periphery.
 Ultimately, all the articles in this collection explore different natural languages, and together they constitute a path towards the improvement of our understanding of the faculty of language.

 This issue, edited by Greg Stump and Géraldine Walther, will explore the theoretical significance of inflectional paradigms and will be based on papers presented at the 2014 International Morphology Conference that was held in Budapest in late May/early June, 2015.
 The best papers from that conference will be chosen for publication.